SilviaEiden/bikesharing/README.md

 <p>&nbsp;</p>

 In conclusion, an exploratory analysis on NYC Citi Bike trip data was completed to create a set of visualizations using Tableau.
 Additionally, Python and Pandas functions were used to change the "tripduration" column from an integer to a datetime datatype.
-Overall, this analysis provides investors a comprehensive bike trip analysis to demonstrate a bike-sharing program in Des Moines, Iowa can be a solid venture.
+Overall, this analysis provides investors a comprehensive bike trip analysis to demonstrate that a bike-sharing program in Des Moines, Iowa can be a solid venture.